Key takeaways:

 Types of key cards and fobs

-Not all door and gate fob systems work the same.
+Not all door and gate key fob systems work the same.
 There are many types of key card and fob systems out there.
 Each one uses a different technology to deliver signals to the access reader.
 Below we share four popular types.

 1. Wiegand key cards